FirelyTeam/firely-net-sdk/validation.md

 * Regex patterns of the primitives code, date, dateTime, id, instant, oid, uri, uuid.
 * Allowed types for a choice element (value[x]).
 * Whether Narrative is actually valid HTML
+* Catches active content in XHTML in Narrative
 * Rules about nesting of Contained resources.

 Notable rules not yet validated: